Ypsilanti Chapter 7 Lawyer

 Before you can file for Chapter 7 bankruptcy, it’s important to receive credit counseling from an approved agency within 180 days prior to filing.

-This counseling session is designed to evaluate your financial situation and explore alternative options to bankruptcy.
 Have all the necessary documentation in order, including income statements, tax returns, lists of assets and liabilities, and a detailed breakdown of your monthly expenses.

 In 2019, Chapter 7 filings accounted for 62% of total filings, while Chapter 13 filings accounted for the remaining 38%.
 [2]